PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Password access is the most common form of authentication, but they need to be augmented with more secure authentication methods available in AAD because of their many problems.

 ### Phone
 - SMS-based authentication - Text messages can be sent to users for authentication.
-With SMS the user doesn't need to know a username or password to acecss applications and services.
+With SMS the user doesn't need to know a username or password to access applications and services.
 They enter their registered phone number, receive a text with a verification code, and then enter the code.
 SMS may also be used as a secondary form of authentication during self-service password reset (SSPR) or AAD MFA.
 - Voice call verification - Users can receive a voice call as a secondary form of authentication.
 The number the user registered with is called and prompts the user to press the # key on their keypad to finish authentication.
 Voice calls are not supported as a primary form of authentication.

 ### OATH (Open Authentication)
-OATH is an open password that specifies how time-based, one-time password (TOTP) codes are generated.
+OATH is an open password standard that specifies how time-based, one-time password (TOTP) codes are generated.
 They can be used to authenticate a user.
 OATH is only supported as a secondary form of authentication for use in SSPR or AAD MFA.
 - Software OATH tokens - Typically applications.
 AAD generates a secret key (or seed) that's used by the app to generate each OTP.
 - OATH TOTP hardware tokens - Public preview.
 Small hardware devices that display a code that refreshes every 30 or 60 seconds.
 Typically come with a secret key (or seed) pre-programmed in the token.
 These details must be input into AAD and then activated for end-users.

 ### Passwordless Authentication
 - Windows Hello for Business - Replaces passwords with strong two-factor authentication on devices.
 This two-factor authentication is a combination of a key or cert tied to a device and something that the person knows (a PIN) or something that the person is (biometrics).
-Both options trigger the user of the private key to crptographically sign data that is sent to the identity provider.
+Both options trigger the use of the private key to cryptographically sign data that is sent to the identity provider.
 The IDP verifies the user's identity and authenticates the user.
 Windows Hello for Business serves as a primary form of authentication and can also be used as a secondary form of authentication during MFA.
 - FIDO2 - Fast Identity Online (FIDO) is an open standard for passwordless authentication.
-FIDO2 is the latest standard that incorporates the web authentication (WebAuthn) standard and is supported by Azure AD.
-FIDO2 security keys are an unphishable standards-based passwordless authentication method that can come in any form of factor.
+FIDO2 is the latest standard that incorporates the web authentication (WebAuthn) standard and is supported by AAD.
+FIDO2 security keys are an unphishable standards-based passwordless authentication method that can come in any form factor.
 They are typically USB devices but can also be Bluetooth or NFC based devices.
 Can be used to sign in to AAD or hybrid AAD joined Windows 10 devices to get SSO to the cloud and on-prem resources.
 This serves as a primary form of authentication and can also be used as a secondary form of authentication during MFA.
-- Microsoft Authentication App - Can be used to sign in to an AAD account or as an additional verification option during SSPR or MFA.
+- Microsoft Authenticator App - Can be used to sign in to an AAD account or as an additional verification option during SSPR or MFA.
 Users must download the app to their phone and register their account.
 Available on Android and iOs.

 ### MFA in AAD
 MFA requires more than one form of verification to prove that an identity is legitimate.
 This protects a user even when their password is compromised.
 AAD MFA requires the following: